jlegare/DITALinks/README.md

 * [XPath](https://www.w3.org/TR/1999/REC-xpath-19991116/) expression that evaluates to `true` for the link of interest, and
 * XPath expression that extracts the link target from the element.

 The XPath expressions are evaluated against each element as it is encountered in the input.
+(The _link type_ field is reserved for future development.)

+## Discussion

 The output of DITALinks is a sorted list of the files encountered as links were visited.
 For each file, a list of incoming and outgoing links is given, along with the DITA class of linking element.
 If a file has no incoming links, that section is omitted and only outgoing links will be shown; similarly if a file has no outgoing links.
 For example, in the DITA 1.2 documentation set, `documentation/introduction/formatting-conventions-xhtml-output.dita` references two images: so the following invocation
 ```